 The Happymodel Mobula7 uses a F3 based flight controller and since Betaflight 3.4, these boards have not had full functionality of F4 and F7 boards due to smaller memory size for firmware storage.
 However in this article I will cover how to upgrade to the performance edition of Betaflight 4.04 kindly compiled by UAVTech (his in depth YouTube Channel is here).
 This special version adds the key performance functions at the cost of typically irrelevant features like servo control, acro trainer, camera control etc. In this article I will show you where to access this firmware and then I'll show you the filters that suit brushless whoops best as well as some good starting PIDs.

-This is the sixth article in my series of HappyModel Mobula7 upgrades, many of which can be used for the Trashcan too.
+This is the seventh and likely final article in my series of HappyModel Mobula7 upgrades, many of which can be used for the Trashcan too.
 Also to come are:

 The Happymodel Sailfly X is my favourite quad I've reviewed so fat this year (review is here) but as with any product, there are shortcomings especially when is it built to a price.
 Like I did with the Mobula7 I'm starting a new series of articles on upgrading and customising the Sailfly-x.

 Step 1: Software only

 The most simple mod to do is ensure the onboard receiver is given an armchair ride from a software standpoint.
 This means changing D16 to D8 mode in betaflight and turning off telemetry which has been known to lock up the flight controller.
 This can be done as below.

 I promise I'll keep this one short.
 We are forever taking antennae on and off our quads and goggles as we arrive and leave our flight locations.
 I'm guilty of being too eager to get in the sky and not tightening my antennae correctly thereby leaving a poor connection to the active element on both the quad and goggle ends.
 Using a spanner is not a fix I'd recommend as it is easy to over-torque and damage the antenna or mount.